The Bean Trees: Style

 Jack Butler wrote for the New York Times, "The Bean Trees is as richly connected as a fine poem, but reads like realism."

 Kingsolver employs irony in order to emphasize the changes to Taylor's lifestyle by the end of the novel.

 Symbolism is used at the beginning of the story when the main character, Taylor, changes her name while starting the journey of self-discovery.
 The author evokes Westward expansion through Taylor's symbolic move to the west.
 Kingsolver's creation of the non-male dominant world, and focus on feminism and environmentalism, communicates the case of eco-feminism.

 Reception

+The Bean Trees was received well by critics at release, such as The Los Angeles Times stating it was the "work of a visionary".
+It was featured on the New York Times 1988 Notable Books of the Year list.

-The novel was well received by critics and has become commonly assigned reading in high school literature classes.
+The novel has become a commonly assigned reading in high school literature classes since its publication.